if you're using npmnpm install --save-dev @testing-library/react-hooks# if you're using yarnyarn add --dev @testing-library/react-hooks

 This module is distributed via npm which is bundled with

-node and should be installed as one of your project's devDependencies
+node and should be installed as one of your project's devDependencies:

 # if you're using npmnpm install --save-dev @testing-library/react-hooks# if you're using yarnyarn add --dev @testing-library/react-hooks